 not have the right to vote at Council meetings.

-The Office Bearers for the ensuing two (2) years shall be elected at the Annual General Meeting, in
+The Office Bearers shall be elected at the Annual General Meeting, in accordance with the Bylaws.

 The Council shall have the power to fill any vacancy occurring among Office Bearers.

-Members of Council shall be Members of the Institute in good standing.
+Members of Council shall be active members of the Institute, as defined by the Bylaws.

 The Council shall have the power to fill the vacancy by co-option.